 The Canon PowerShot SX600 HS is more similar to Canon’s ultra-compact Elph line in design and feature set than it is to Canon’s SX series.
 In the same vein as the Elphs, the SX600 is compact and lightweight, and its controls have been simplified for photographers who don’t typically switch out of Auto mode.

-For instance, there is no dial for selecting the shooting mode; instead, there is a switch with three settings that allows you to choose the way you wish to shoot.
+For instance, there is no dial for selecting the shooting mode; instead, a switch with three settings allows you to choose how you wish to shoot.
 The other controls are standard, except the Mobile Device Connect button, which is unique to Canon cameras.
-This button allows you to select a computer or smartphone in advance, and then connect to it with the push of a button.
+This button allows you to select a computer or smartphone in advance and then connect to it with the push of a button.

-You may use Wi-Fi to transfer photographs and movies straight to mobile devices for viewing, editing, and uploading.
-Additionally, you can use the Wi-Fi to sync the GPS on your mobile device to geotag your photos, which is convenient given that this camera does not have a GPS that is built in.
-You also have the option of wirelessly sending photographs directly to a photo printer or backing them up on a personal computer that is linked to the same network as the camera.
+You may use wifi to transfer photographs and movies straight to mobile devices for viewing, editing, and uploading.
+Additionally, you can use the wifi to sync the GPS on your mobile device to geotag your photos, which is convenient given that this camera does not have a GPS that is built in.
+You can also wirelessly send photographs directly to a photo printer or back them up on a computer linked to the same network as the camera.

-Although Canon included NFC in the SX600 HS so that it may be used with Android devices, very few people actually make advantage of it.
+Although Canon included NFC in the SX600 HS for Android devices, few people take advantage of it.
 If you haven’t already downloaded the CameraWindow app on your smartphone, you may open the Google Play store by tapping your device against the camera.
 This will allow you to get the software on your device.
 After then, it can only be used to start the application.
-You will still need to activate the Wi-Fi on the camera and connect your device to it by choosing the camera from the list of available wireless networks on your smartphone.
+You will still need to activate the wifi on the camera and connect your device to it by choosing the camera from the available wireless networks on your smartphone.

-Other cameras from Sony, Panasonic, and Samsung that have NFC will automatically start the app and manage the connection procedure.
+Other cameras from Sony, Panasonic, and Samsung with NFC will automatically start the app and manage the connection procedure.
 This will make shooting and sharing photos and videos far simpler.
-They also use NFC to easily transmit individual photographs to your phone by just tapping the camera and the device together.
+They also use NFC to easily transmit individual photographs to your phone by tapping the camera and the device together.

-Using Wi-Fi will, as you probably have guessed, significantly decrease the time your battery will last.
-The battery life is extremely good for regular shooting and is comparable to those of the other models in its class.
-However, taking a lot of videos, utilizing the Wi-Fi connection, turning up the screen’s brightness, and repeatedly zooming in and out can reduce the battery life.
+Using wifi will, as you probably have guessed, significantly decrease the time your battery will last.
+The battery life is perfect for regular shooting and comparable to the other models in its class.
+However, taking a lot of videos, utilizing the wifi connection, turning up the screen’s brightness, and repeatedly zooming in and out can reduce the battery life.

-The highest setting is reserved for Canon’s Hybrid Auto mode, which records a brief video clip immediately prior to the taking of each still image.
-When you have finished shooting for the day, the camera will compile all of the still images and short videos that you have taken during the day using Canon’s Smart Auto scene recognition feature and compile them into a movie for you.
+The highest setting is reserved for Canon’s Hybrid Auto mode, which immediately records a brief video clip before taking each still image.
+When you have finished shooting for the day, the camera will compile all of the still photos and short videos you took during the day using Canon’s Smart Auto scene recognition feature and compile them into a movie for you.
 The end product is essentially a highlight reel of honest moments.

 The Creative Shot option initially introduced on the ultra-compact PowerShot N released the previous year has been given a facelift and now occupies the center position.
 When you take a picture of something, the camera will automatically make five versions of the image using different color and tone settings, crop settings, and style settings, in addition to preserving the original photograph.

 The previous version did not allow you to exercise any control over the effects that were applied.
-You now have the option to select which type of filters (Retro, Monochrome, Special, or Natural) you want the camera to use out of the total of 46 filters that are available.
+In addition, you can now select which type of filters (Retro, Monochrome, Special, or Natural) you want the camera to use out of the total of 46 available filters.

 The final spot is reserved for Smart Auto in addition to everything else.
-After moving the switch all the way to the bottom of its travel, you will need to push the Func.
-Set the button to access the menu of available shooting modes.
-This model does not have any shooting modes that allow you to adjust the shutter speed and aperture directly; if you want those features, you will need to purchase the SX700 HS or one of the other SX models.
-Program Auto is the one that comes the closest, as it enables you to manage other aspects of the camera such as the ISO and the white balance.
+After moving the switch to the bottom of its travel, you must push the Func.
+Next, set the button to access the menu of available shooting modes.
+Unfortunately, this model has no shooting modes that allow you to adjust the shutter speed and aperture directly; if you want those features, you must purchase the SX700 HS or one of the other SX models.
+Program Auto is the closest one, enabling you to manage different camera aspects, such as the ISO and the white balance.

 Canon PowerShot SX600 HS Image Quality

-The SuperFine JPEG option at 16 megapixels was used to capture each of the sample photographs included in this study.
+The SuperFine JPEG option at 16 megapixels was used to capture each sample photograph included in this study.
 This setting results in an image that is around 8 megabytes in size on average.

-For a camera that comes in at a relatively affordable price point, the SX600 HS is capable of producing really beautiful photographs.
+For a camera that comes in at a relatively affordable price point, the SX600 HS can produce stunning photographs.
 The detail is sharp across the whole frame and is not as prone to being smoothed out by noise reduction as in many other cameras with sensors of equal size.

-As a result, the tiny details in nature images are preserved very well and are not smeared into a painterly mush, as is all too commonly the case with cameras operating in this market segment.
-Reproduction of colors that are vibrant and full-bodied contributes to the overall allure, as do faultless exposure metering and dependable white balance.
+As a result, the tiny details in nature images are preserved very well.
+They are not smeared into a painterly mush, as is all too commonly the case with cameras operating in this market segment.
+In addition, the reproduction of vibrant and full-bodied colors contributes to the overall allure, as do faultless exposure metering and dependable white balance.

 Compared to its otherwise remarkable performance, the SX600 HS’s picture noise levels are a significant drawback for the camera.
-If you view images captured with an ISO of 400 or below at their full resolution, you may notice fine grit.
+You may notice fine grit if you view images captured with an ISO of 400 or below at their full resolution.
 However, this is a common characteristic of cameras that use a 1/2.3-inch sensor.
-The amount of color speckling that may be seen when you ratchet the sensitivity to ISO 800 is less tolerable.
+In addition, the amount of color speckling that may be seen when you ratchet the sensitivity to ISO 800 is less tolerable.

 At an ISO of 1600, the issue is noticeable even when examining the photographs at a scale of fifty percent or less, and the detail has also deteriorated significantly.
-Check out the indoor sample photos if you want to observe the issue for yourself since it is not immediately apparent in the ISO picture quality test samples that we have provided.
+Check out the indoor sample photos if you want to observe the issue since it is not immediately apparent in our ISO picture quality test samples.
 Although the problem is not severe enough to make the photos useless, it is unfortunate that the camera is not on par with many of its competitors in this respect.